openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 list, you add the following attributes to the problem XML.

 * Add the ``partial_credit="list"`` attribute to the ``<numericalresponse>`` element.

-If you are a list in combination with close answers, set the attribute to ``partial_credit="close,list"``.
+  You can use a list in combination with close answers.
+Set the attribute to ``partial_credit="close,list"``.

 * Add the ``partial_answers`` attribute to the ``<responseparam>`` element.
 Set